hafizmujadidKhalid/The-Road-Warior-oreilly-kata-2023/docs/architectural-characteristics.md

 ## High Availability
 Ensure the system is accessible at all times with a maximum of 5 minutes per month of unplanned downtime.

+## Iterability
+Minimise time to market and enable fast iteration speed for new features.

 ## Security
 Protect user data, especially email contents, reservations, and personal information.
 Implement secure integration with external systems and ensure secure sharing of trip information.